AfizTech/LearnAndBuildAI/README.md

-#  Python Notes
+#  Learn and Build with AI

-- This repo contains all the Python and ML Tutorials I share on twitter and YouTube.
+- This repo contains all the Python, ML and AI Tutorials I share on twitter and YouTube.
 - Star this repo, if you don't want to miss any update. ⭐️